rahlgpta/FireDetection/README.md

 The dataset used for this project is available in the "Dataset.zip" file.
 It contains two folders: "Training" and "Testing".
 The "Training"  contains subfolders "fire" and "no_fire", each containing respective images.
 The "Testing" subdirectory directly contains test images.

-**Setup**

-Clone this repository to your local machine or download the ZIP file.

-Extract the contents of "Dataset.zip" into the repository directory. << i am not providing this in this repository right now

-Upload the entire repository (and dataset) to your Google Drive.

 **Usage**